What Regulation Feels Like in Your Body: A Phenomenological Exploration of Embodied Experience

 How does my experience shift in relationship - whether I imagine a supportive other, or find myself with another person I can trust?

-The intention isn’t to change or fix anything — only to feel your own sense-making.
+The intention isn’t to change or fix anything, only to feel your own sense-making.

 Therapy Through Contact, Not Correction

-In Gestalt therapy, change comes through:
+In Gestalt therapy, change is made possible/available through:

 awareness